Here are some simple and achievable ways you can help prevent long-term health problems.

 Strength or resistance training will help prevent loss of muscle mass - associated with decreased independence and increased risk of falls.
 Yoga can help with balance and suppleness.

 You should also sit less: the amount of sitting a person does during the day can adversely affect health , regardless of whether they're otherwise healthy and regularly hit the gym or go for a run.

 Keep a healthy body weight

 With more than half of Australian women and about two-thirds of men overweight or obese, excess body weight has overtaken smoking as the leading cause of reduced life expectancy.

 Healthy eating and regular exercise will help maintain a healthy body weight, preventing obesity and the diseases it causes.
-Measure up is the federal government’s healthy weight – and waist - campaign.

 Current guidelines recommend drinking no more than two standard drinks per day for reduced long-term risks of alcohol-related disease or injury, and no more than four on any one occasion to reduce risks of injury.

-While there are some health benefits – including for mental health - from moderate alcohol consumption, it’s important to weigh up the risks too.
+Although there are some health benefits - including for mental health - from moderate alcohol consumption, it's important to weigh up the risks too.

 Slip, slop, slap and wrap

 Wear a hat, clothing and sunscreen to protect your skin against the ageing and cancer-causing effects of the sun, and sunglasses to help prevent eye damage and diseases such as cataracts.
 Two in three Australians will get skin cancer, and melanomas kill more than 1000 people each year.